minddistrict/gtimelog-macosx/README.rst

 Versions
 ========

-- Compatible with:

-  - Mac OS 10.6 (Snow Leopard)
+- Compatible with Mac OS 10.6 (Snow Leopard) to Mac OS 10.10 (Yosemite)

-  - Mac OS 10.7 (Lion)
+- Currently only used and tested with Mac OS 10.10!

 Prerequisites
 =============